Nvinod007/Food-ordering-web-app-react/README.md

 # ReactExploration

-# I am using parcel here, inplace i can use vite or webpack
+# I am using Parcel here, in place i can use Vite or webpack
 # parcel
 - Dev Build
 - Local Server